DFE-Digital/fh-services/docs/devops/pipelines.md

 * Test2
 * Pre-production

-The current deployment workflow, is enabled to reseed for test only.
-This will be extended to cover pre-production and, later development too.
+The current deployment workflow, is enabled to reseed for test and pre-production only.
+This will be extended to cover  development too.
 Also the current process is integrated into the deploy.yml file.
 Although the appropriate if statements are in place, along with a checkbox to disable reseeding, this really needs to be abstracted into its own workflow.
 This will provide the following benefits:

 * Deterministic reseeding.
 This is because before the database can be reseeded, it will need to be reset.
 Then migrations are run to bring the databases into their current state, followed by reseeding with the data required
 * Safety against accidental production destruction.
 We **do not** want to accidentally run the reset step of the databases against production.
 Currently we have a separate workflow, to mitigate this which only applies the re-seeding against the test environment.